-The FRA has made a preliminary finding of no adverse effect of this resource under Section 106 for the SR 152 (North) to Road 13 Wye Alternative.
-This finding will be provided to the SHPO for review, comment, and concurrence as part of the Section 106 process.
+The Authority has made a finding of no adverse effect for this resource under Section 106 for the SR 152 (North) to Road 13 Wye Alternative.
+In a March 16, 2018 letter, the Authority provided this finding to the SHPO for review, comment, and concurrence as part of the Section 106 process.
+In the same letter, the Authority notified the SHPO of its intent to make a Section 4(f) de minimis determination concerning the Chowchilla Canal.